 Of course just doing a few things outside your job description doesn’t mean you’re staring down job creep.
 Sometimes a favor is just a favor.
 So how do you know the difference?

-Imagine your boss asks you to change the sheets in the guest room for Grandma’s upcoming visit or go to the grocery store because she didn’t have time to do it over the weekend or stay late because the date night sitter canceled at the last minute.
+Imagine your boss asks you to change the sheets in the guest room for Grandma’s upcoming visit or go to the grocery store because they didn’t have time to do it over the weekend or stay late because the date night sitter canceled at the last minute.
 None of those things are required but you’re happy to help out.
 So with a quick “no problem” you rock through the extra work.

 Then a couple of weeks later you’re asked to do another extra task.
 This time you’re a little bit more reluctant.
 Yes, you want to help out but you also don’t want this to become a habit.
 This is the golden moment, the time to decide what your favor threshold is.